 What communication methods must the health benefit plan issuer offer for sending communications related to preauthorization exemptions?

 At a minimum, health benefit plan issuers must allow physicians and providers to designate an email address or mailing address for communications.
-They may also choose to offer other communication methods, like an online portal or fax number.
-Refer to 28 TAC §19.1732(e).
+They may also choose to offer other, additional communication methods, like an online portal or fax number.
+For appeal requests, issuers must provide an option to submit the request for appeal by mail or by email or other electronic method.
+See 28 TAC §19.1732(e).

 What is the required method and timing of the notice that must be sent under Insurance Code §4201.659(e) if an exempt provider submits a preauthorization request that is subject to an exemption?

 The health benefit plan issuer must promptly send the notice to the physician or provider's preferred point of contact.
-Refer to 28 TAC §19.1732(a) and (e).
+See 28 TAC §19.1732(a) and (e).
 The exemption does not waive an issuer's responsibility to respond to a request for preauthorization as provided in 28 TAC §19.1718(d).

 Oversight